rockroman/pa_test2/README.md

 ## ML Business Case

-- In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
 * We want a ML model to predict if a leaf is infected with powdery mildew or not, based on historical image data.
 It is a supervised model, a 2-class, single-label, classification model.
 The data would align with a binary classifier, indicating whether a particular cherry leaf is healthy or contains powdery mildew.
 - The model input is a cherry leaf image and the model output is a prediction of whether the cherry leaf is healthy or contains powdery mildew.

 Heuristics:
-The current diagnostic needs an experienced staff and lengthly inspection times across orchards to distinguish healthy or infected leaves.
+The current way to diagnose requires experienced staff and lengthly inspection times across orchards to distinguish healthy or infected leaves.
 This process is not scalable.

 * The training data to fit the model came from Kaggle.
 This dataset contains 4,208 images.
 We have extracted all images from this dataset and added to this with synthetic data.

 ## Dashboard Design (Streamlit App User Interface)